thoughtworks-hpc/cdcf/CONTRIBUTING.md

 The header line should be meaningful; it is what other people see when they run `git shortlog` or `git log --oneline`.

+Meaningful means try to explain what do you do as exactly as possible in 50 characters, for examples, when you fixed an issue, do not just type:

+> Fix an issue

+Try to point out what is the issue exactly:

+> Fix crash on given wrong host address

+When you refactored, do not just type:

+> Refactor codes

+Try to point out what refactor do you make:

+> Extract an Address class

+If you take lots of refactoring steps in one commit, try to keep it step-by-step is always a better practice.

 ## Style Guide

 To keep the source consistent, readable, diffable and easy to merge, we use a coding style as defined by the [google-styleguide](https://github.com/google/styleguide) project.
 All patches will be expected to conform to the style outlined [here](https://google.github.io/styleguide/cppguide.html).
 Use [.clang-format](https://github.com/thoughtworks-hpc/cdcf/blob/develop/.clang-format) to check your formatting.